Ina Lamason: Awards and honours

 In the 1989 Queen's Birthday Honours, Lamason was appointed a Member of the Order of the British Empire, for services to cricket and hockey.

 Family

 Her husband was Jack Lamason, who played cricket for New Zealand on the 1937 tour of England, but did not play in any of the Tests.
 They married in Wellington in December 1938.

 Her sister-in-law Joy Lamason was a Test cricketer.
-Ina managed the New Zealand tour to England in 1966.
+Ina Lamason managed the New Zealand tour to England in 1966.
 Joy was the manager and Ina the assistant manager of the team that took part in the first Women's Cricket World Cup in England in 1973.